davidbuilgil/crime_simulation2/README.md

 ON THE LEFT PANEL: Click on ‘Qualification’ and tick the options ‘All categories: Highest level of qualification’ and ‘Level 4 qualifications and above’
 ON THE LEFT PANEL: Click on ‘Download data’ and then ‘Download data for Excel 2007 (.xlsx)’

+Police recorded crime data for Greater Manchester Police can be obtained from the [open data portal](https://data.police.uk/data/).
+The time period is selected via the dropdown menus, and police force selected using tickboxes.
+Files are downloaded month-by-month in .csv format.

 _Script run guide_.